Home

 Myers Container Corporation was founded in 1984 as a privately-held

 company.
-With over 250 dedicated people working at eight U.S. locations,
+With over 250 dedicated people working at 8 U.S. locations,

 their goal to make Myers Container the best container company in